POINTS TO PONDER

 "Part of a person's development is learning how to assemble and use one's energy.
 That's why the old souls seem to do everything with little effort.
 They know the energies they have, and how to best use them.
 Wisdom is more about energy than about knowledge.
 That's why some old people seem so wise.
 They know how to focus their energy on the important stuff--don't sweat the small crap.
 And I don't mean details, I mean stuff like jealousy, envy, perfection, salvation, image, etc. They do worry about details, but details of big stuff like understanding, harmony, justice, mercy, love, etc.

-"Some groups suck the same way black holes do, and it takes more energy than one person can give to meet their needs.
-Some families, groups, a country like Israel, always need outside energy.
+"Some groups suck the same way, and it takes more energy than one person can give to meet their needs.
+A country like Israel always needs outside energy.
 Now, France gives back more than you give in; Italy, too.
-The United States is so-so; Boston and New York City give the most.
+The United States so-so; Boston and New York City give the most; not mid- anything (the pit is in Nebraska).
+Williamsburg A-ok; Phoenix near-pit; Washington; DC so-so.
+Spain ok, Germany pit, England so-so, Switzerland sucks (beautiful, but... ), Greece ok, Russia mixed up, Iceland could go either way, Egypt so-so, Japan sucks, China so-so, India ok.

-"There is more good energy in the world, but bad is strong.
+"More good in the world, but bad is strong.
 A person from Nebraska can suck a lot of New York City's good in one minute.
-They get mugged all the time because they attract bad to them.
-But they don't know they are bad, so they think good people are getting mugged... like Brits in Paris attract the worst French."
-(10/17/95 - R#5)
+They attract bad to them but they don't know they are bad, so they think good people are getting mugged... like Brits in Paris attract the worst French.
+So, enough for now" (10/17/95 - R#5)

 "Members of the same entity are not always together.
 Think about a stone.
 It may have started as mud, then became rock, then stone, then pebble, then mud.
 And at some times, the elements of the stone were separate, but later they come back together.
 So, when you go solo, you still remember connection and seek reconnection.

 "You feel wise and with a mission.
-Jesus, in his famous life, was one of these--knowing more than a single life could hold, and looking for a better life.
-Remember
+Jesus, in his famous life, was one of these--knowing more than a single life could hold, and looking for better life.
+And

 his words, 'Who is my mother?
 Who is my family?'
 The answer was not the obvious biological one.
-Your existence is primally connected to your entity, not to your mother."
+Your existence is primally connected to your entity.
+Enough for now."
 (10/19/95 - V#2)

 story of Moses: it's not about God, it's about how the people could learn to whine and be annoying and get the energy they need.
 Israel shows how to do it.
 Right now they are sucking the energy of the Arabs, and they still can look like oppressed victims.
 Best thing would be for everyone to stop oppressing them and stop helping them.
-If they were not victims they would not know what to do.
+If they were not victims, they would not know what to do.
+So, that's it for today.

 "You see it's all about energy.
 No wonder we who sense this hate